CPerezz/EthDocs/evm.md

 566 LT
 ```

+**ALL THE OPCODES OF THE CONTRACT CAN BE SEEN BETTER HERE: https://solmap.zeppelin.solutions/**

 The first instructions can be ignored, but at instruction 11 we find our first `JUMPI`. **If it doesn’t jump,** it will continue through instructions 12 to 15 and **end up in a `REVERT`**, which would halt execution.
 But if it does jump, it will skip these instructions **to the location 16 (hex `0x0010`, which was pushed to the stack at instruction 8)**. **Instruction 16 is a `JUMPDEST`**.

 Keep on stepping through the opcodes until the Transaction slider is all the way to the right.
 A lot of blah-blah just happened, but only in location 68 do we find a `RETURN` opcode (**and a `STOP` opcode in instruction 69, just in case**).
 This is rather curious. **If you think about it, the control flow of this contract will always end at instructions 15 or 68.
 We’ve just walked through it and determined that there are no other possible flows**, so what are the remaining instructions for?